Clockdo

 How verification works

 Verification confirms that a specific fingerprint existed by a certain time (via an OTS proof).
-If you need verification materials, ask the site owner for the exported proof files from the WordPress dashboard.
+If you need verification materials, ask the site owner for the exported proof files.

-Obtain the matching .ots proof file (exported from WordPress).
+1. Obtain the fingerprint and the matching .ots proof file.

-Use an OpenTimestamps verifier to validate the proof against the fingerprint.
+2. Use an OpenTimestamps verifier to validate the proof.

 A typical export contains a manifest (hash directory) and an OTS proof.
 Workflow: